 Environmental preservation in parks and trails, and good stewardship in operations.

-Parks and Recreation Vision
+Parks and Trails Vision

-Thurston County’s attractive, well managed parks, trails, nature preserves, and recreation programs enhance the quality of life and nurture the health and wellbeing of our people, our community, our environment and our economy.
-In partnership with our citizens, we ensure that our parks, trails, preserves and programs are accessible and responsive to changing needs within our communities.
+Thurston County’s attractive, well managed parks, trails, and nature preserves provide for recreational opportunities, enhance the quality of life, and nurture the health and wellbeing of our people, our community, our environment and our economy.
+In partnership with our community, we ensure that our parks, trails, preserves and programs are accessible and responsive to changing needs within our communities.
 We provide respite from urbanization; preserve the environment; foster understanding of our natural, cultural and historic assets; and provide opportunities for recreation that meet the needs of the community.
 The focus on preserving open space region-wide continues, with a strong emphasis on connecting people to the land, water, and each other.

-Citizens have identified many values for Thurston County’s parks and recreation programs.
-These include: access, health and well-being, community and family, and preservation.
-Responses from citizens on what they value in parks, trails and recreations programs are outlined in the county’s Parks, Open Space and Trails Plan (2020).
+Community members have identified many key considerations for Thurston County’s parks and recreation programs.
+These include access, health and well-being, community and family, and preservation.
+Responses from the community on what they value in parks, trails and recreations programs are outlined in the county’s Parks, Open Space and Trails Plan (2020).

 C. Intergovernmental Coordination

-Thurston County provides regional parks, natural resources, preserves, and recreational programming needs of county residents.
-The County recognizes the importance of coordinating its efforts with other municipalities, private industry and non-profits with similar missions in order to meet the service needs of the County.
+Thurston County provides regional parks, natural resources, preserves, and recreational programming to meet the needs of county residents.
+The county recognizes the importance of coordinating its efforts with other municipalities, private industry and non-profits with similar missions in order to meet the service needs of the county.
 Parks development involves intergovernmental coordination to provide for parks and recreational facilities.
 This includes considerations like acquisition of new property, creating and maintaining regional park facilities, and park and facility financing.
 The joint plans for the cities’ urban growth areas include park elements for providing parks in urban growth areas and at the neighborhood scale.

-State and federal agencies manage nearly 50,000 acres in the county comprised of state parks, natural area preserves, such as the Woodard Bay Natural Resource Conservation Area on Henderson Inlet, many recreational sites within the state’s Capitol Forest, the state and federal Nisqually Wildlife Refuge, the Black River Wildlife Refuge, and other wildlife habitat mitigation and management sites.
+State and federal agencies manage nearly 50,000 acres in the county comprised of state parks and natural area preserves (such as the Woodard Bay Natural Resource Conservation Area on Henderson Inlet), many recreational sites within the state’s Capitol Forest, the state and federal Billy Frank Jr. Nisqually National Wildlife Refuge, the Black River Wildlife Refuge, and other wildlife habitat mitigation and management sites.
 The state also owns or operates several boat ramps in the county.
 In addition, private and non-profit groups have purchased land and easements to preserve important natural areas in the county.

 D. Thurston County Parkland Classification

-Thurston County’s park system oversees 2,578 acres of parklands, comprised of 24 properties.
+Thurston County’s park system oversees 2,578 acres of parklands, comprising 24 properties.
 These parks include a range of park types and are classified by the recreational opportunities they provide:

 Regional Parks (such as Burfoot Park) provide a combination of leisure recreation and active enterprise opportunities to residents and visitors.
 These parks also serve large geographic areas, tourists and visitors.

-Trails, such as the Chehalis-Western Trail, Yelm-Tenino trail, and Gate-Belmore Trail link urban and rural areas within the County, providing the ability to travel by non-motorized means.
-The County has 56 miles of trail.
+Trails, such as the Chehalis Western Trail, Yelm-Rainier-Tenino trail, and Gate-Belmore Trail link urban and rural areas within the county, providing the community with active transportation options.
+The county has 56 miles of such trails.

-Special Use Parks meet the demands for a particular activity or special event.
-Examples include the five-acre off-leash dog park.
+Special Use Parks, such as the five-acre off-leash dog park off Hogum Bay Road. meet the demands for a particular activity or special event.

-School Parks (such as Griffin Athletic Fields) combine the resources of two public agencies to provide recreational, social, cultural and educational opportunities.

-Historic Sites are areas of historic significance or older cemeteries that are owned by Thurston County, such as Mima Pioneer Cemetery.
+Historic Sites, such as Mima Pioneer Cemetery. are areas of historic significance that are owned by Thurston County.

 Open Space and Undeveloped Parks, including trails, greenways, community gardens, or farmed areas that act as visual relief from urban environments and buffers between land uses.

-Preserves and Natural Areas, such as Glacial Heritage Preserve, focus on restoring wilderness, special natural habitat, and open space.
+Preserves and Natural Areas, such as Glacial Heritage Preserv and [insert final name of Violet Prairie Demo Site}, focus on restoring wilderness, special natural habitat, and open space.